efrecon/gh-runner-krunvm/README.md

 The [orchestrator] creates as many loops of ephemeral runners as requested.
 These loops are implemented as part of the [runner.sh][runner] script: the script will create a microVM based on the default image (see below), memory and vCPU requirement.
-It will then start that microVM using `krunvm` and that will start an (ephemeral) GitHub [runner][self].
+It will then start that microVM using `krunvm` or `podman` and the VM will start an (ephemeral) GitHub [runner][self].
 As soon as a job has been executed on that runner, the microVM will end and a new will be created.

 The OCI image is built in two parts: